Columbus Personal Injury Attorney Representing Your Rights After an Accident

 How Much Do Personal Injury Lawyers Charge in Columbus?

 Personal injury lawyers in Columbus generally represent their clients on a “contingency fee” basis.
 This is how we bill at Malek & Malek Law Firm.
 With our contingency fees, our clients pay nothing out of pocket.
 We do not charge any up-front or hourly fees, and we advance the costs of pursuing our clients’ claims.
-If we help our client recover compensation, we then recoup these costs and calculate our legal fees as a percentage of the amount recovered.
+If our Columbus injury attorneys help our client recover compensation, we then recoup these costs and calculate our legal fees as a percentage of the amount recovered.

 How Much Can I Recover for an Accident in Columbus?